karimhbadr1/machine_learning_specalization/README.md

 I will be using this repo in order to replicate and run the jupyter notebooks used in this specialization for each course.

-## Course 1: Supervised Machine Learning: Regression and Classification
+## Course 1: Supervised Machine Learning: Regression and Classification [18 July - ]
 ### Week 1: Introduction to Machine Learning [18 July - 29 July]
 - Python and Jupyter Notebooks (I just read this ; no need to replicate)
 - Model Representation (20 July 2024)